mnmnotmail/website/biz-b2b.md

 ### Mid- to Long-term Opportunities

-Use of TMTP will spread into B2C use cases, including order creation, invoicing, and payments.
+TMTP will spread into B2C use cases, including order creation, invoicing, and payments.
 TMTP sites will be able to offer client-app UI skins that represent a corporate brand identity.
+Many businesses feel obligated to maintain custom phone apps to maximize customer engagement, even though they lack the resources to execute this well.
+TMTP lets them avoid the costs and pitfalls of a custom app, without compromising the customer experience.

 Employees in orgs using TMTP for critical B2B comms will organically adopt it for internal communications, especially within the knowledge workforce.